The Malpractice Tort Claim Review Process

 Department of Justice

-Once a suit (civil action) against the Federal Government is filed in the appropriate U.S. Court, it is the Department of Justice (DOJ) that is responsible for defending the case.
-An assistant U.S. District Attorney (AUSA) within the jurisdiction is assigned the case and assisted by a Departmental attorney.
+Once a suit (civil action) against the federal government is filed in the appropriate U.S. Court, the Department of Justice (DOJ) is responsible for defending the case.
+An assistant U.S. District Attorney (AUSA) within the jurisdiction is assigned the case and assisted by an HHS OGC attorney.
 The AUSA will usually seek outside expert witnesses to defend the case, obtain depositions from involved providers, and procure all private records through discovery (this discovery process is not available at the administrative claim stage).
-While some cases with little merit are dismissed, the majority of cases are settled before going to trial.
-When cases do go to trial, they are argued before a judge in the respective U.S. District Court (non-jury trial).
+While some cases with no merit or a procedural defect are dismissed, the majority of cases are settled before going to trial.
+When cases do go to trial, a judge in the respective U.S. District Court determines whether the United States is liable (non-jury trial).
 The applicable standard of care is that which is in effect in the state in which the incident occurred.

 The following guide is provided to assist the reader’s understanding of how a tort claim is worked through the system.
-The first flow diagram below (Medical Claims Review Process) will help to visualize the process.
+The flow diagram on Page 39 will help to visualize the process.

 - The Claims Office requests three copies of the relevant medical records from the site of the incident.
 Also requested are practitioner narratives and employment information for the practitioners involved (to ascertain whether or not the involved practitioners are covered by the FTCA).
+Furthermore, the HHS OGC issues a litigation hold to the hospital or service unit.
 Upon receipt of these documents, a copy of the records and narratives are forwarded to the IHS RM Program.

 - When the IHS RM Program receives the tort claim and accompanying medical records from the Claims Office, the case is assigned to a Headquarters’ risk manager to coordinate the medical review of the claim.
 The “case coordinator” reviews the case in detail and considers the need to request any additional information through the Claims Office (e.g. outside medical records, x-rays, etc).